 Although they have more limited requirements in terms of spending, Generation Z is that which many new players in the financial world consider their text target.
 The payment methods that are more suited to these cases are prepaid cards and digital wallets like HYPE, which allow for monitoring by parents, especially when used by minors.
 The possibility of having functions that regulate the credit available on the card, thanks to real time transfers and top-ups, simultaneously meets the needs of parents to keep spending under control, and that of children to begin having their own independence, including in terms of payments.

-A precise analysis of Customers and their habits makes it possible to capture and even anticipate their needs.
-Today, Axerve makes it possible to integrate up to two hundred and fifty alternative payment systems, to meet the needs of every generation we have analysed in this post.
+A precise analysis of customers and their habits makes it possible to capture and even anticipate their needs.
+Today, Axerve allows you to integrate up to two hundred and fifty alternative payment systems, to meet the needs of every generation we have analysed in this post.

-Contact us for more details and to decide together which instruments could help you increase sales and boost customer loyalty.
+Contact us for more details and to decide together which instruments can help you increase sales and boost customer loyalty.